-Welsh chef Tomos Parry’s turbot-charged restaurant is a celebration of traditional cooking methods that lets the ingredients do the talking
+Welsh chef Tomos Parry’s turbot-charged restaurant is a celebration of traditional cooking methods that let the ingredients do the talking

 If you’re looking for no-frills, fire-led cooking in the capital then call off the search – at Brat in Shoreditch chef Tomos Parry gives a masterclass in grilling on a stove that looks like it’s been plucked straight out of medieval times.

-The restaurant is modelled on the family-run, fire-friendly restaurants of the port town of Getaria in northern Spain and Brat’s menu showcases Parry’s love of simple but delicious ingredients in dishes such as smoked cod’s roe; grilled peas; oysters roasted with seaweed; and asparagus with fresh cheese, many of which are cooked either on the stove or in the restaurant’s wood-fired oven.
+The restaurant is modelled on the family-run, fire-powered restaurants of the port town of Getaria in northern Spain.
+Brat’s menu showcases Parry’s love of simple but delicious ingredients in dishes such as smoked cod’s roe; grilled peas; oysters roasted with seaweed; and asparagus with fresh cheese, many of which are cooked either on the stove or in the restaurant’s wood-fired oven.